nateobray/obray/README.md

 	$this->get();	// gets all records in the table and puts them in $this->data[] print_r($this->data);

-You can also use routers extended query string syntax to extract more precise queries:
+You can also use OObjects extended query string syntax to extract more precise queries:

 	$this->route('/get/?first_name=John|Johnny');	// get all records with the first_name 'John' OR 'Johnny' print_r($this->data);